edac713/Image-To-Website/img2code/img2code v7.md

 ### Segment Display
 Utilize a Python script to display each segment (e.g., `segment_0.png`), starting with Segment 0.

+#### EXAMPLE: Displaying a Segment
+```python
+# Python script to display a segment
+segment_0_image = Image.open(segment_0_path)
+display.display(segment_0_image)
+```

 ### Automated Segment Documentation
 Systematically document each segment using the UI Segment Documentation Template.
 Repeat for all segments.

 ## STEP 4: CODE SNIPPETS INTEGRATION
 Assemble the individual segment code snippets into a unified & coherent codebase.

-### EXAMPLE: Displaying a Segment
-```python
-# Python script to display a segment
-segment_0_image = Image.open(segment_0_path)
-display.display(segment_0_image)
-```

 ## STEP 5: SEQUENTIAL SEGMENT DOCUMENTATION